Precise large deviation estimates for branching process in random environment: Introduction

 After comparing~\eqref{eq:afanasyev1} and~\eqref{eq:af-kes} one may expect that $T_t^W$ possesses the same normalisation for the law of large numbers and central limit theorem as $T_t^Z$.
-This is in fact the case and in Theorem~\ref{thm:mthmclt} we establish the conditional limit theorems for $T_t^W$.
+This is indeed the case and in Theorem~\ref{thm:mthmclt} we establish the conditional limit theorems for $T_t^W$ as well as a lower deviations result.

-We organized the paper as follows.
+The paper is organized as follows.
 In Section~\ref{sec:results} we present a precise statements of our results.
-In Section~\ref{sec:prel} we provide preliminary results used in the proofs for the branching process $Z$ in Section~\ref{sec:bp} followed by arguments for the total population size $W$ in Section~\ref{sec:total}.
-We will denote the constants by $c_i$, $i \in \N$ and if a constant is not of our interest, will be denoted by a generic $c$, which may change from one line to the other.
+In Section~\ref{sec:prel} we provide preliminaries used in all the proofs for the branching process $Z$ and we present proof of Theorem \ref{thm:mthm1}.
+In Sections~\ref{sec:bp} and \ref{sec:total} we prove our main results for the subcritical case.
+We will denote the constants by $c_i$, $i \in \N$ and if a constant is not of our interest, it will be denoted by a generic $c$, which may change from one line to the other.
 Constants appearing in our claims will be denoted by $\cC_i$ with $i \in \N$.